components

 Service Configuration

-Service defaults are configured in your Application Blueprint (blueprint.yaml).
-Memory and cpu capacity, build process and runtime details are all defined in the blueprint.yaml.
+Service defaults are configured in your Blueprint Manifest (blueprint.yaml).
+Memory and CPU capacity, build process, and runtime details are all defined in blueprint.yaml.

-Here is a basic example of a NodeJS service with no environment variables.
+Here is a basic example of a Node.js service with no runtime variables:

 components: